abilian/abilian-developer-guide/design-architecture.rst

 Motivation and principles
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-After seeing Gary Bernardt video "`Slow test / fast test <http://www.youtube.com/watch?v=RAxiiRPHS9k>`_" (see also `this report <https://pycon-2012-notes.readthedocs.org/en/latest/fast_tests_slow_tests.html>`_ on the same talk), I'm convinced that it's important, and possible to achieve, to have unit tests that pass as fast as possible (< 1 sec!), and possibly slower tests that are not run as often.
+After seeing Gary Bernhardt video "`Slow test / fast test <http://www.youtube.com/watch?v=RAxiiRPHS9k>`_" (see also `this report <https://pycon-2012-notes.readthedocs.org/en/latest/fast_tests_slow_tests.html>`_ on the same talk), I'm convinced that it's important, and possible to achieve, to have unit tests that pass as fast as possible (< 1 sec!), and possibly slower tests that are not run as often.

 Our approach should be to distinguish between different tests classes: